-The general settings for SNMP v3 are shown on the "Configuration of SNMP v3 Users" page.
+The general settings for SNMP v3 are shown on the "Configuration of SNMP v3 Parameters" page.

-"Actually configured v3 Users" Group
+"Users" Group

-Table 106: WBM "Configuration of SNMP v3" Page - "Actually configured v3 Users" Group
+Table 120: WBM "Configuration of SNMP v3 Parameters" Page - "Users" Group

 Parameters Meaning User <n></n> Each configured v3 user has its own area in the display.
-If no v3 user has been configured, "(no trap receivers configured)" is displayed.
+If no v3 user has been configured, "(no Users configured)" is displayed.
 Security Authentication Name The user name is displayed.
-The authentication type for the SNMP v3 packets is displayed.
-Authentication Type Possible values: - Use no authentication ("None") - Message Digest 5 ("MD5") - Secure Hash Algorithm ("SHA") Authentication Key The authentication key is displayed.
+Authentication Type The authentication type for the SNMP v3 packets is displayed.
+Possible values: - Use no authentication ("None") - Message Digest 5 ("MD5") - Secure Hash Algorithm ("SHA", "SHA224", "SHA256", "SHA384", "SHA512") Authentication Key The authentication key is displayed.
 Privacy The encryption algorithm for the SNMP message is displayed.
-Possible values: - No encryption ("None") - Data Encryption Standard ("DES") - Advanced Encryption Standard ("AES") Privacy Key The key for encryption of the SNMP message is displayed.
+Possible values: - No encryption ("None") - Data Encryption Standard ("DES") - Advanced Encryption Standard ("AES", "AES128", "AES192", "AES192C", "AES256C") Privacy Key The key for encryption of the SNMP message is displayed.
 If nothing is displayed, the "authentication key" is automatically used.
-Notification Receiver IP The IP address of a trap receiver for v3 traps is displayed.
-If no v3 traps are to be sent for this user, this field remains blank.
+Access This displays the access rights for the user.
+Possible values: "ReadOnly" or "ReadWrite".
 Add new v3 User In this area, you can enter a new v3 user.
 You can create up to 10 users.
 Security Authentication Name Enter the user name.
 This name must be unique; a pre-existing user name is not accepted when entered.
 The name must be min.
 8 and max.
 32 characters long and contain lower case letters (a z), upper case letters (A Z), numbers (0 9), special characters !()~' but no spaces.
+Authentication Type Specify the authentication type for the SNMP v3 packets.
+Possible values: - Use no authentication ("None") - Message Digest 5 ("MD5") - Secure Hash Algorithm ("SHA", "SHA224", "SHA256", "SHA384", "SHA512")

-Table 106: WBM "Configuration of SNMP v3" Page - "Actually configured v3 Users" Group
+Table 120: WBM "Configuration of SNMP v3 Parameters" Page - "Users" Group

-Parameters Meaning Specify the authentication type for the SNMP v3 packets.
-Authentication Type Possible values: - Use no authentication ("None") - Message Digest 5 ("MD5") - Secure Hash Algorithm ("SHA") Authentication Key (min.
-8 char.)
-Specify the authentication key.
+Parameters Meaning Authentication Key Specify the authentication key.
 The key must be min.
 8 and max.
 32 characters long and contain lower case letters (a z), upper case letters (A Z), numbers (0 9), special characters !()~' but no spaces.
 Privacy Specify the encryption algorithm for the SNMP message.
-Possible values: - No encryption ("None") - Data Encryption Standard ("DES") - Advanced Encryption Standard ("AES") Privacy Key (min.
-8 char.)
-Enter the key for encryption of the SNMP message.
+Possible values: - No encryption ("None") - Data Encryption Standard ("DES") - Advanced Encryption Standard ("AES", "AES128", "AES192", "AES192C", "AES256C") Privacy Key Enter the key for encryption of the SNMP message.
 If nothing is specified here, the "authentication key" is automatically used.
 The key must be min.
 8 and max.
 32 characters long and contain lower case letters (a z), upper case letters (A Z), numbers (0 9), special characters!()~' but no spaces.
-Notification Receiver IP Specify an IP address for a trap receiver for v3 traps.
-If no v3 traps are to be sent for this user, this field remains blank.
+Access Specify the access rights for the new user.
+Possible values: "ReadOnly" or "ReadWrite".